Politics of Slovakia: Political parties

 The Slovak political scene supports a wide spectrum of political parties including the communists (KSS) and the nationalists (SNS).
 New parties arise and old parties cease to exist or merge at a frequent rate.
 Major parties are members of the European political parties.
 Some parties have regional strongholds, for example SMK is supported mainly by the Hungarian minority living in southern Slovakia.
-Although the main political cleavage in the 1990s concerned the somewhat authoritarian policy of HZDS, the left-right conflict over economic reforms (principally between Direction - Social Democracy and Slovak Democratic and Christian Union - Democratic Party) has recently become the dominant power in Slovakia's politics.
+Although the main political cleavage in the 1990s concerned the somewhat authoritarian policy of HZDS, the left-right conflict over economic reforms (principally between Direction – Social Democracy and Slovak Democratic and Christian Union – Democratic Party) has recently become the dominant power in Slovakia's politics.

 Judicial branch

 The country's highest appellate forum is the Supreme Court (Najvyšší súd), the judges of which are elected by the National Council; below that are regional, district, and military courts.
 In certain cases the law provides for decisions of tribunals of judges to be attended by lay judges from the citizenry.
 Slovakia also has the Constitutional Court of Slovakia (Ústavný súd Slovenskej Republiky), which rules on constitutional issues.
 The 13 members of this court are appointed by the president from a slate of candidates nominated by Parliament.

-In 2002 Parliament passed legislation which created a Judicial Council.
-This 18-member council, composed of judges, law professors, and other legal experts, is now responsible for the nomination of judges.
+Parliament passed legislation which created a 18-member Judicial Council in 2002 consisting of judges, law professors, and other legal experts, is responsible for the nomination of judges.
 All judges except those of the Constitutional Court are appointed by the president from a list proposed by the Judicial Council.
 The council also is responsible for appointing Disciplinary Senates in cases of judicial misconduct.